malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

 ## Goals

+The primary goal of this chapter is to establish the most stable crystal structure which can be used to study growth.
 The goals of this chapter are to establish whether it is reasonable to describe the crystal growth of the Trimer as anomalously slow.